richmeetup/recipes-to-bring/README.md

 ### Languages, tools & libraries used

-* For Chrome Extension -- [Typescript](https://www.typescriptlang.org/), [Jest](https://jestjs.io/), Webpack, Prettier
+- For Chrome Extension -- [Typescript](https://www.typescriptlang.org/), [Jest](https://jestjs.io/), Webpack, Prettier
-* For Parser Endpoint -- Scala, AWS, sbt, Terraform
+- For Parser Endpoint -- Scala, AWS, sbt, Terraform, Jsoup, sttp

 ### Known issues:

-* When trying to import a recipe for the first time by clicking the extension icon, a "dynamic link" error message might appear.
+- When trying to import a recipe for the first time by clicking the extension icon, a "dynamic link" error message might appear.
 Wait 30 seconds or so and retry the icon click -- the Bring! web app should open with recipe import page.